nf-core/viralrecon/docs/output.md

 [VarScan 2](http://dkoboldt.github.io/varscan/) is a platform-independent software tool developed at the Genome Institute, Washington University to detect variants in NGS data.
 In this pipeline, VarScan 2 is used in conjunction with SAMtools in order to call both high and low frequency variants.

-[BCFtools](http://samtools.github.io/bcftools/bcftools.html) is a set of utilities that manipulate variant calls in [VCF](https://vcftools.github.io/specs.html) and its binary counterpart [BCF] format.
+[BCFtools](http://samtools.github.io/bcftools/bcftools.html) is a set of utilities that manipulate variant calls in [VCF](https://vcftools.github.io/specs.html) and its binary counterpart BCF format.
 BCFTools is used in the variant calling and *de novo* assembly steps of this pipeline to obtain basic statistics from the VCF output.
-It is also used in the VarScan 2 variant calling branch to generate a consensus sequence by integrating high frequency variant calls into the reference genome.
+It is also used in the VarScan 2 variant calling branch of the pipeline to generate a consensus sequence by integrating high frequency variant calls into the reference genome.

 [BEDTools](https://bedtools.readthedocs.io/en/latest/) is a swiss-army knife of tools for a wide-range of genomics analysis tasks.
-In this pipeline we used `bedtools genomecov` to compute the per-base mapped read coverage in bedGraph format, and `bedtools maskfasta` to mask sequences in a Fasta file based on intervals defined in a feature file.
+In this pipeline we use `bedtools genomecov` to compute the per-base mapped read coverage in bedGraph format, and `bedtools maskfasta` to mask sequences in a Fasta file based on intervals defined in a feature file.
 This may be useful for creating your own masked genome file based on custom annotations or for masking all but your target regions when aligning sequence data from a targeted capture experiment.

 **Output files:**